frostseal/lpss/README.md

 LPSS is a lightweight boot management layer for Linux systems that allows multiple independent Linux installations to coexist on one machine.

-The goal is simple: treat Linux root filesystems as replaceable system images that can be installed, backed up, restored, tested, and switched without rebuilding the whole boot infrastructure.
+The core idea is simple: treat Linux system components as replaceable slots.
+Each slot represents an independent component managed by LPSS that can be installed, tested, switched, backed up, restored, or replaced without rebuilding the whole boot infrastructure.

+Currently, LPSS supports only rootfs slots.
+Each slot contains a Linux installation with its root filesystem, kernel, initramfs, and associated boot parameters.
+Additional slot types may be added in the future.

 Example: